 About the Sunrise Ranch

-The Arise Musical Festival Attendance was estimated around 2,000+, with most likely unaware that the venue for Arise, the Sunrise Ranch Colorado is the international headquarters of religious cult known as the Emissaries of Divine Light.
+The Arise Musical Festival Attendance was estimated around 2,000+, with most likely unaware that the venue for Arise, the Sunrise Ranch Colorado is the international headquarters of a religious cult known as the Emissaries of Divine Light.
 The ranch is located just outside the town of Loveland, Colorado.
 Sunrise Ranch is marketed as a unique combination of consciousness, organic farming and gathering place for the intentional spiritual community.

-Maybe if you don’t believe me you will listen to Dateline NBC?
+Maybe if you don’t, believe me, you will listen to Dateline NBC?

 Emissaries of Divine Light Cult

 The Emissaries of Divine Light was established in 1945 by Lloyd Meeker, after a supposed 2-day conversion experience in which he stated he had been chosen by God to initiate the salvation of the world.
-The cult recruits mainly on University campuses and invite recruits to Sunrise Ranch to experience their lifestyle.
+The cult recruits mainly on University campuses and invites recruits to Sunrise Ranch to experience their lifestyle.

 According to former member Nancy Miquelon, who spent 13 years in the cult, “Perhaps the greatest personal violation is that a person is attracted to this group because of strong moral and spiritual values, a high personal vision for humankind.
 This ideal is used to attract people, then twisted to the ends of the cult.
 A fellow ex-member calls it spiritual rape.
 You don’t see until you leave, of course, how you’ve been victimized.”